 A Meeting Destination

-Austin plays host to hundreds of events, meetings, festivals and conferences each year, and with the addition of the JW Marriott Austin’s 120,000 square feet of flexible meeting, banquet, exhibition and outdoor event space, the community has a true luxury destination, ideally situated within two blocks of the Austin Convention Center and near all points downtown.
+Austin host hundreds of events, meetings, festivals and conferences each year.
+With the addition of the JW Marriott Austin’s 120,000 square feet of flexible meeting, banquet, exhibition and outdoor event space, the community has a true luxury destination, ideally situated within two blocks of the Austin Convention Center and near all points downtown.

 Additional amenities include underground parking, a full-service fitness center and fifth-floor terrace with a zero-edge pool, covered cabanas, a bar and a luxury concierge.